 It is usually caused by PHP errors which you can check in the error_log file located in the domain web root directory.
 The output contains a lot of useful information: path, database schema, exact file and line where the error appears, etc.

 PHP Selector also allows you to enable error reporting right on your website page.
-You should switch display_errors to ON in PHP Settings:
+You should checkmark display_errors in PHP Options: